-2- Unavoidable: death in immediate family, illness with Physician's note, or illness of spouse or children, with Physician's note.

->Documentation must be presented to the instructor.

->These days do not have to be made up and do not count as an absence.
+- 2- Unavoidable: death in immediate family, illness with physician's note, or illness of spouse or children with physician's note - >Documentation must be presented to the instructor or program coordinator. - >These days do not have to be made up and do not count as an absence.
 All work missed may be made up at the instructor's discretion.
 The course schedule may be adjusted to reflect covering more or less of the material.
 It is the responsibility of the student to obtain assignments.

 >When three or more unavoidable excuses occur within the same semester, the instructor will meet with the student to discuss attendance.
+Extended absence may impact ability to complete required work and learn necessary material.
 Students are expected to attend all classes and clinic.
 Three violations of any policy may drop course grade.
-(8/2018)